MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/system-requirements.md

 With that created, in the **Azure portal**, under **Subscriptions**, **Access Control**, and then **Role Assignments**, you should see your new Service Principal.

 ### Azure resource group
-You must have an Azure resource group in the East US, Southeast Asia, or West Europe Azure region available before registration.
+You must have an Azure resource group in the Australia East, East US, Southeast Asia, or West Europe Azure region available before registration.

 ## Next steps